-The Homeless Outreach Team is currently under the supervision of Captain James Rieser, the Commander of the Police Department’s Patrol Division.
-Under Captain Rieser's tutelage, members of the Homeless Outreach Team perform outreach services which are the main focus of the unit.
+The Homeless Outreach Team is currently under the supervision of Captain Kevin Stiff, the Commander of the Police Department’s Patrol Division.
+Under Captain Stiff’s tutelage members of the Homeless Outreach Team perform outreach services which are the main focus of the unit.
 The Homeless Outreach Team has several ways of assisting people in need which includes conducting outreach, case management, a voucher program, the Homeless Outreach Team program at the Salvation Army, and partnership with local outside agencies.
 These efforts have proven to be effective as more services are being offered to those in need.
 The following is an outline of each process the Homeless Outreach Team is utilizing to help those in need.
 New ways of assisting the displaced are being discussed daily.

 Educate, Encourge, and Enforcement Philosophy

 - The Sarasota Police Department will Educate individuals on what services are available through the local Continuum of Care by the Coordinated Entry System.

 - The Sarasota Police Department will Encourage individuals upon every contact to meet with the Homeless Outreach Team and to accept transportation to service providers and/or the Coordinated Entry system.

 - The Sarasota Police Department will take Enforcement action when Education and Encouragement have failed or the situation dictates immediate action.

 - Outreach is the meeting with people where they are geographically, philosophically and emotionally.This is the essence of outreach to people who are experiencing homelessness.

 - The Homeless Outreach Team is a bridge between homelessness and the Continuum of Care within Sarasota County.

 - The Homeless Outreach Team provides educational material that highlights service providers, to every individual willing to accept the information.